Huizerd/bnns/README.md

 # BNNs
-Implementation of binary neural networks with PyTorch (and VHDL).
+Implementation of binary neural networks with PyTorch.

 ## Installation